Poetry Moment: Thinking about the mystery...

 (The Texas Observer, Vol.99 #16, August 10, 2007) p.
 19

-I laughed out loud after reading the first verse.
+I laughed out loud after reading the first line.
 This is one of the best poems I've read in a long time.

 From The Texas Observer: "Constance Campbell lives in Austin.
 Her poems have been published in Texas Poetry Review and Lilliput Review.")